madurangasiriwardena/corpus.sinhala.crowler/README.md

 #Web crowler for the Sinhala Corpus project.#

-If you want to create a parser for a new document, implement the interface Parser in corpus.sinhala.crowler.parser package.
-Make sure that the constructor of the implemented class accepts a HTML of the page as a string and the page url as a string.
-Then change the addDocument method and create the parser object using your newly created class
+If you want to create a web crawler for a new online sinhala resource create a new maven project and, implement the interfaces corpus.sinhala.crawler.infra.Parser and corpus.sinhala.crawler.infra.Generator.
+Use the already created web crawlers as the example.

+To build the project, first build, corpus.sinhala.crawler.infra in components folder and then the crawlers in the crawlers folder.